Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c1.md

 ### Capitalism and Bonds

 Of course, all of that barely scratched the surface of what went on in this kingdom.
 Our heroes, despite their supposed status as saviors (a title only a few truly lived up to), were... eccentric, to say the least.
-So much so that even the King himself might have questioned his decisions on summoning them.
+So much so that even the King himself might have questioned his decision on summoning them.

 One of them plotted a coup against the monarchy on day one.
 Another repeatedly mispronounced the kingdom's name as "Lesbians" for no reason other than, well, nothing at all.

 One opened a business—FaunaMart—selling everyday goods at outrageous prices, including the highly sought-after meat and, more controversially, lottery tickets.
 Another opened a rival shop, NanaEleven, equally predatory.
 Both enterprises ran elaborate scams.

-One hero got addicted to gambling, to those same lottery tickets, triggering confrontations, lawsuits, public trials—you name it.
+One hero got addicted to gambling—those same lottery tickets—and that kicked off everything: confrontations, lawsuits, public trials, you name it.

 ![Green capitalistic CEO setting up her shop](/images-opt/chrecap-0-faunamart.webp)

 There were battles between two fake queens.
 A tavern keeper who not only served food but also ran a booming side business in processing divorces—because, apparently, there was no shortage of them.

-From adopting strangers as their moms to proposing marriages with seeds and eggs as dowries.
-From a fiery knight who kept accusing a certain woman of witchcraft—who in turn relished every accusation.
+From adopting strangers as their moms, to proposing marriages with seeds and eggs as dowries, to a fiery knight who kept accusing a certain woman of witchcraft—who in turn relished every accusation.

 Yet beneath all that madness, a more grounded, heartfelt story unfolded—a bond between a humble knight and his precious pearl.
 A love story marked by trials, sweetness, sorrow, and ultimately, perseverance.
 Against all odds, they made it through.